caitreid/chroma/README.md

 As you can see, `puzzle__target` div surrounds each `puzzle__piece` div.

-Next I gave each piece a data ID incrementing upwards by 1.
-This is important because when we check for the accuracy of the game, we look to see if the interior puzzle piece's ID matches the target/container.
+Next I gave each piece a `data-id` incrementing upwards by 1.
+This is important because when we check for the accuracy of the game, we look to see if the interior puzzle piece's ID matches the target.

 Finally I will note that I were to re-factor and scale this project, I wouldn't start out with hard-coded HTML, but dynamically generate each board, each gradient, and each color problem set.
 However this is a good starting point before evolving to something more dynamic.

 ## Javascript
-### Color.js
+### Color.js | Dynamically generate color values

-I was intentional about doing calculations for the board instead of hardcoding them because I wanted to leave open the possibility for changing the 4 colors with each game round, creating new challenges and color combinations.
-For V1, I've left it at four points, with the door open to create new levels.
+My plan was to dynamically generate color values on the board instead of hardcoding them in SCSS.
+This is because I wanted to leave open the possibility for changing the pattern with each subsequent game round, creating new challenges and color combinations.

 First thing I did was define each of the four points